 Apply for an ACCA practising certificate

 We're sorry for the recent delays to the assessment and processing of practising certificate applications, which had increased allocation times for initial assessments.
-We are pleased to advise that current allocation times have been reduced to around ten weeks and are working hard to reduce that further.
+We are pleased to advise that current allocation times have been reduced to around eight weeks and are working hard to reduce that further.

 An exemption from completing the Practising Certificate Experience Forms (PCEF) has been introduced for members who have gained all three years of their experience with employers that are registered under the ACCA Approved Employer Practising Certificate Development (PCD) stream.
 Instead of completing the PCEF such members must complete an ‘Approved Employer PCER confirmation form’.
 Read about the changes.

 If you are applying for a practising certificate and audit qualification you must, in addition to the Approved Employer PCER confirmation form, complete Part 3 (audit units) of the PCEF (see below).